nap2000/docs/getting-started.rst

 Getting Started
 ===============

-This document walks you through some basic steps to get started using Smap.

-Contents:

 .. contents::
  :local:

+This document walks you through some basic steps to get started using Smap.

 .. _getting-started-create-sg-account: